npjc/biogridr/README.md

 To talk to BioGRID we first need to get a free access key.
 For this use `bg_get_key()`.
 If you provide your details as in below it creates a profile for you and assigns a key (or if you have already done this before it retreives the key). `bg_get_key()` will store you key so you only need to run it once at the beginning of each session.
+This is equivalent to interactively doing this via [this form](http://webservice.thebiogrid.org/)

 ```r
 bg_get_key("first_name","last_name","email@domain.com","my_project_name")